- Location and Housing

 The second-most sought-after commodity in the world, coffee moves through a complex global web on its way to consumption.
 Your trip to Costa Rica will give you a firsthand look at both large-scale and small-scale coffee growing, processing, and exportation.
 Background on Costa Rica’s history and politics will give you a base to use in company visits exploring engineering practices and environmental impacts as well as international marketing.
 Q&A sessions with company executives and representatives will allow you to dig deeper into business and engineering practices and to better understand the interdependencies in the global market.

-- Company visits included Cafe Britt, Cafe Rey, Life Monteverde, and Institutio Nacional del Cafe
+- Company visits may include Cafe Britt, Cafe Rey, Life Monteverde, and Institutio Nacional del Cafe

-- Cultural activities included a trip to Monteverde (cloud forests and coffee plantations), Poas Volcano, La Paz Waterfalls, and activities with local Costa Rican students
+- Cultural activities may include a trip to Monteverde (cloud forests and coffee plantations), Poas Volcano, La Paz Waterfalls, and activities with local Costa Rican students

 - Locations will include San Jose, Monteverde, various areas neighboring San Jose

 Cyprus: Crossroads of Global Industries on a Mediterranean Island